-- (1) Readmission and Transfer.
-These regulations are for applicants with previous postsecondary education who want to apply for readmission to the Faculty after an absence, or to change programs within Arts, as well as those who wish to transfer from other faculties and other postsecondary institutions. - a.
+- (1) Readmission and Transfer: These regulations are for applicants with previous postsecondary education who want to apply for readmission to the Faculty after an absence, or to change programs within Arts, as well as those who wish to transfer from other faculties and other postsecondary institutions. - a.
 Students who do not meet the specific subject requirements outlined in §15.2.1 (and who do not meet admission requirements under any other category, e.g., nonmatriculated applicant) are not considered for admission to the Faculty of Arts.
 Any deficiencies in matriculation subjects must be rectified before admission. - b.
 Applicants who lack the minimum average on five required high school courses will not be considered until they have completed ★24 transferable to a BA program.
 These courses may not include any courses equivalent to ones previously passed at this or another institution. - c.
 Students may apply for admission or readmission to the BA program in the Faculty if they have a competitive AGPA (minimum 2.0) and meet all other admission requirements.
 Applicants should note, however, that possession of the minimum requirements does not guarantee admission.
 Some programs, for example, BA Honors, BA (Criminology), Bachelor of Music, and BMus/BEd Combined Degrees require minimum averages greater than 2.0.
 Refer to specific program requirements. - d.
-See also §14.2.1. - (2) Transfer from the Transition Year Program: See §14.1.3(2). - (3) Applicants who have previously been required to withdraw and/or failed probation: - a.
-Students who have previously been required to withdraw from any program at the University of Alberta or any other postsecondary institution, no more than once, may be considered for readmission only after they have attended another postsecondary institution or Faculty and successfully completed at least ★24 transferable to a BA program and present a competitive AGPA on that coursework (minimum 2.0).
-These courses may not include any courses equivalent to ones previously passed at this or another institution. - b.
-Applicants whose previous postsecondary record indicates that they have been required to withdraw more than once will not be admitted, nor will applicants whose previous postsecondary record indicates that they have failed probation. - (4) Transfer credit: Transfer credit may be given for completed coursework that is applicable to the degree program.
-Credit will not normally be given for coursework of a professional nature.
+See also §14.2.1. - (2) Transfer from the Transition Year Program: See §14.1.3(2). - (3) Applicants who have previously been required to withdraw and/or failed probation: - Applicants who have previously been required to withdraw only once from any program at the University of Alberta or other postsecondary institution may be considered for readmission.
+Following the requirement to withdraw, applicants in this category must either - successfully complete ★24 elsewhere transferable to the Faculty of Arts with a competitive AGPA (minimum 2.0) or - successfully complete ★18 elsewhere transferable to the Faculty of Arts with an AGPA of at least 2.7. - Students are not permitted to repeat courses previously passed at this or any other university. - Applicants whose previous postsecondary records indicate they have been required to withdraw more than once will not be admitted, nor will applicants whose previous postsecondary records indicate they have failed probation. - (4) Transfer credit: Transfer credit may be given for completed course work that is applicable to the degree program.
+Credit will not normally be given for course work of a professional nature.